WRFX: AC and Top 40

 On May 15, 1982, the station began an adult contemporary format aimed at gaining new listeners in Charlotte.
 One month later, the station changed the call letters to WJZR.
 Downs Radio, Incorporated bought WJZR-FM in June 1983.

-New owner/General Manager Paul Downs extensively improved the station technically, and built out the station's existing construction permit for a power increase to 50,000 watts, significantly improving its coverage in Charlotte.
-Simultaneously with the August 1983 power increase, the format flipped from Adult Contemporary to Top 40.
+New owner/general manager Paul Downs extensively improved the station technically, and built out the station's existing construction permit for a power increase to 50,000 watts, significantly improving its coverage in Charlotte.
+Simultaneously with the August 1983 power increase, the format flipped from adult contemporary to Top 40.
 The station was then branded as "Z-100".

-Album rock
+Album rock to classic rock

 In late 1985, the WJZR transmitter moved to a 1000 ft tower near Enochville, North Carolina, in Rowan County, and the power increased to the legal maximum 100,000 watts.
-The station made the change to album-oriented rock under its current call letters WRFX, "99.7 The Fox", in 1986.
+The station made the change to album-oriented rock as WRFX, "99.7 The Fox", in 1986.
 Later that year, John Boy and Billy were hired as morning hosts.
 The show began airing nationally in 1993 out of WRFX's studios.

 Over the years, the station's music has moved more in a classic rock direction.
 In 1996, the WRFX transmitter site moved again, this time to co-locate with WTVI's facilities in Charlotte.

-After 38 years, WRFX dropped John Boy and Billy on November 15, 2024; the show will continue to be syndicated by iHeart's Premier Networks.
+After 38 years, WRFX dropped John Boy and Billy on November 15, 2024; the show continued in syndication on iHeart's Premier Networks until its end on December 31, 2025.

+In 2026, as part of the station, along with many iHeartMedia-owned classic rock stations adding more 1990s and 2000s rock into their playlist and evolving their format to more of a mainstream rock-like format, WRFX changed its positioning from "Charlotte’s Classic Rock" to "Charlotte’s Rock Of The 70s, 80s, and 90s".